 Attention participants in the 401(k) Plan: If shares of Paramount Global Class A Common Stock are held through the 401(k) Plan, you should complete, sign and return this proxy card to instruct the trustee of the Plan how to vote these shares.
 Your proxy must be received no later than 11:59 P.M., Eastern Daylight Time, on Thursday, May 30, 2024, so that the trustee of the Plan (who votes the shares on behalf of Plan participants) has adequate time to tabulate the voting instructions.
 Your voting instructions will be kept confidential.
-Any shares of Paramount Global Class A Common Stock held in the 401(k) Plan that are not voted or for which the trustee does not receive timely voting instructions will be voted by the trustee in the same proportion as the shares held in the Plan that are timely voted.
+Any shares of Paramount Global Class A Common Stock held in the 401(k) Plan that are not voted or for which the trustee of the rustee in the same proportion as the shares held in the Plan that are timely voted.